Exploring the multifidus muscles

 Muscles come and go in fashion.
 For a while, the psoas was often the subject of media attention.
 Then it was the piriformis.
 These days the multifidus muscles are in the spotlight, particularly in relationship to back pain.
 You can read more about research on the relationship between multifidus and back pain HERE.

 The multifidus muscles belong to a group of muscles called the transversospinalis group.
-Transversospinalis could be broken down into transverse, meaning running across something, and spinalis, which refers to the spine.
-So this broader group of muscles are all muscles that run from the vertebrae of the spine in the transverse direction.
+Transversospinalis could be broken down into transverse, which means running across something, and spinalis, which refers to the spine.
+So, this broader group of muscles are all muscles that run from the vertebrae of the spine in the transverse direction.
 The multifidus muscles are one group of transversospinalis muscles.

 What does the name of the multifidus muscles mean?